 The pay scale wasn’t great, but to be able to choose my own hours and work in my pajama bottoms was amazing!
 I made around $8 per 30-minute class, and the pay increased the more classes I taught each month, so with a fuller schedule I was making around $17 an hour.

 Some of the students I would only teach for a class or two, but I also had some regulars who were with me every week, a few for more than a year.
-I really enjoyed this, as I actually got to know the student, built a relationship with them, and saw them progressing in English.
+I really enjoyed this, as I actually got to know the students, built a relationship with them, and saw them progressing in English.

 It took a bit of time to get used to teaching online.
 There was always the possibility of a tech issue, a terrible wifi connection or a power outage.
 But in general, after the first couple of classes, I got comfortable teaching online quickly.